vladar/apollo-missing-fields/README.md

   });
 ```

-Apollo will report us which fields are missing in the returned result:
+We haven't written `foo` and `bar` fields.
+So Apollo will report us which fields are missing in the returned result:

 ```js
 // `returned` contains: